Dermatology - Community

 If your treatment isn't working tell your health professional as they can move onto another which may be more successful.

-If you've any questions write them down beforehand as this may help you to get the best out of your appointment.Open appointment system once discharged
+If you've any questions write them down beforehand as this may help you to get the best out of your appointment.Open Appointment System Once Discharged

 You will be discharged back to your GPs care but should your skin condition become unmanageable with your current management regime, you may contact our service within a 6-month period and request a further appointment.
-An appointment after this time will require a new referral from your GP. - Working with other services
+An appointment after this time will require a new referral from your GP.

-Once a month joint sessions are held with Dr Rachel Hilton and the Lymphoedema service specialist nurses, treating those patients experiencing lower leg, skin and lymph drainage problems.
 We sometimes work with District Nurses, the Tissue Viability team, School Nurses and GP services but it may be necessary at times to liaise with social care, paediatric teams and dieticians; the latter referring those patients with associated food allergy.

 District Nursing Service